Royal South Gloucestershire Light Infantry Militia: Special Reserve

 After the Boer War, there were moves to reform the Auxiliary Forces (Militia, Yeomanry and Volunteers) to take their place in the six Army Corps proposed by the Secretary of State for War, St John Brodrick.
-However, little of Brodrick's scheme was carried out.Spiers, Army & Society, pp. 243–2, 254.
-Collective training in brigades was carried out on Salisbury Plain in 1906 and 1907, with the 3rd and 4th Bns of the Glosters brigaded with the 4th Bn Oxfordshire Light Infantry and 3rd Bn Berkshires. training was Under the more sweeping Haldane Reforms in 1908, the Militia was replaced by the Special Reserve, a semi-professional force whose role was to provide reinforcement drafts for Regular units serving overseas in wartime (similar to the former Militia Reserve).Spiers, Army & Society, pp. 275–7.
+However, little of Brodrick's scheme was carried out.
+Collective training in brigades was carried out on Salisbury Plain in 1906 and 1907, with the 3rd and 4th Bns of the Glosters brigaded with the 4th Bn Oxfordshire Light Infantry and 3rd Bn Berkshires. training was Under the more sweeping Haldane Reforms in 1908, the Militia was replaced by the Special Reserve, a semi-professional force whose role was to provide reinforcement drafts for Regular units serving overseas in wartime (similar to the former Militia Reserve).
 The former RSGLI became the 3rd (Reserve) Battalion, Gloucestershire Regiment on 7 June 1908, while the 4th Bn was disbanded on 31 July.

 The Burges family of Bristol was well-represented among the officers of the Glosters, both Regular and Militia.
 William E.P.
 Burges was first commissioned into the RSGLI in 1880 and was promoted to command it in 1905.
-When he retired on 9 October 1913, George H. Burges (first commissioned into the battalion on 23 November 1889) was promoted to succeed him.Grist, p.
-56.London Gazette, 10 October 1913.
+When he retired on 9 October 1913, George H. Burges (first commissioned into the battalion on 23 November 1889) was promoted to succeed him.